 If you wish to visit the site, please refer to the map that is featured on this web site, or enter the following coordinates in to your GPS device:

-Here is a list of the students as of the 1912 school year:The Towner School property was taken by the New York State Department of Transportation by Eminent Domain to accomodate the construction of Exit Ramp #106 “East Monticello” exit for the new Route 17 four lane highway known as the “Quickway.”
+Here is a list of the students of the 1912 school year:The ownership of the Towner School property was taken by the New York State Department of Transportation by Eminent Domain to accommodate the construction of Exit Ramp #106 “East Monticello” exit for the new Route 17 four lane highway known as the “Quickway.”